-Information has its own intrinsic value and can be viewed as an asset of a corporate body if this value can be realised.
+Information has its own intrinsic value and can be viewed as an asset of a corporate body when this value can be leveraged.
 In this information age, the approach of many organisations is to gather all information regardless of cost; much is often not useful, leading to information wastage, traffic, and a cost burden.
-It is becoming necessary to understand the value of the ever-increasing amounts of information acquired by individuals and corporate bodies.
+It is becoming necessary to understand the value of the ever increasing amounts of information acquired by individuals and corporate bodies.
 This is not solely for the obvious financial reasons (e.g. excessive investment in information and communication technology, and high maintenance and storage costs), but also because of limitations in storage capacity (especially paper), restricted processing capabilities and lack of scanning facilities.
-Surveys revealed that 80 per cent of information filed has never been used (Inc, 2003) and that knowledge workers spend 60 per cent of their time looking for information (McCampbell, et al., 1999).
-A study reported that 73 per cent of construction projects are over budget and 50 per cent of errors are due to bad information (CIO, 2007).
-More recently, an online survey - carried out amongst 1,009 managers in US- and UK-based companies to get insights into the way they collect, use and evaluate information - reported:
+Surveys revealed that 80% of information filed has never been used (INC. 2003) and that knowledge workers spend 60% of their time looking for information (McCampbell et al. 1999).
+A study reported that 73 per cent of construction projects are over budget and 50 per cent of errors are due to bad information (CIO 2007).
+More recently, an online survey that is done by 1,009 managers at U.S. and U.K based companies to get the insights on the way they collect, use and evaluate information.
+The report said

-".....managers spend up to two hours a day searching for information, and more than 50 percent of the information they obtain has no value to them......"
-(Accenture, 2007)
+".....managers spend up to two hours a day searching for information, and more than 50 percent of the information they obtain has no value to them....."
+(Accenture 2007)

-Figure 1 shows the relationship between the value of information and overload (modified from Eppler and Mengis (2004) where overload results in a net decrease in the quantity of valuable information that a person or system can deal with.
+Figure 1 shows a modified relationship from Eppler and Mengis (2004) between the value of information and overload, where the later results in a net decrease in the quantity of valuable information that a person or system can deal with.